 - If you’re going to have shoes with canvas on them consider keeping them in a vacuum bag to prevent them from absorbing moisture and getting moldy.
 You can put a bag of silicon in with them too.

 - Have a no shoes below deck policy to prevent scratches and sand.
 We keep all our shoes in a basket underneath the sprayhood.
 If you do have to wear shoes for support, have one pair of shoes that are only for the boat that you never wear out.
-That way they won’t get pebbles stuck in them fill with sand.
+That way they won’t get pebbles stuck in them filled with sand.

 Do you have any comments or suggestions about the best boat shoes for sailing?

 Please leave them below.
 And if you like this type of video let me know.
 Simon will be doing one about his Cabin Cave tools and the next one I create is one about bedding for boats.
-Make sure to subscribe to weekly newsletter to get updates when new articles and videos are published.
+Make sure to subscribe to the weekly newsletter to get updates when new articles and videos are published.

 If you’re looking for more helpful articles about living on a boat, check these out: